mkkellogg/Modeler/README.md

 # Modeler
-Goal: A 3D modeling tool built on QT widgets.
-Still very much a work-in-progress, and with very limited functionality!
+Goal: A 3D scene staging tool and physically-based rendering sandbox built on QT widgets.
+Makes use of my own custom rendering engine (Core), and serves as a great utility to test ongoing feature development in the engine.
+Still very much a work-in-progress!

+## Current functionality:
+A built-in scene that showcases the current state of the physically-based rendering capabilities of Core will be loaded by default.
+Additional models can be imported into the scene and repositioned.
+Modifiable model import settings include scale, normal smoothing threshold, and material type (physically-based or "legacy").

-# External library dependencies:
+## External library dependencies:

 - Core: My own custom graphics/rendering library (need to build from source)
 - Assimp (Asset Import Library)